-A Sure Sign Focus Is Not Your Problem – And What Really Is
+Focus: A Sure Sign It’s Not Your Problem – And What Really Is

-Let’s face it, if you’re getting too much of what you don’t want in life and not enough of what you do want, that’s a sure sign focus is NOT your problem.
+Let’s face it, if you’re getting too much of what you don’t want in life and not enough of what you do want, you’ve got great focus.
+It’s just on the wrong thing!

 It’s an all too common problem and one that’s easy to fix, with a little practice, and following the advice below.

-First, let me help you get clear on the power of focus otherwise, you’ll continue to have the same problems as Bill Murra in the awesome movie Groundhog Day.
+First, let me help you get clear on the power of focus; otherwise, you’ll continue to have the same problems as Bill Murray in the awesome movie Groundhog Day.

 They did a study of drivers who had accidents and drivers who avoided accidents.
 What they found was shocking.
 Both types of drivers had been intently focused!